What Does Scheduling Software Actually Cost?

 The Pricing Page Never Tells the Full Story

 What the pricing page does not tell you is that $49/month is per user.
-And the features you actually need — automated reminders, route optimization, customer booking — live on the $149 tier.
+And the features you actually need — automated reminders, drive-time awareness, customer self-booking — live on the $149 tier.
 And there is a $500 onboarding fee.
 And a 12-month contract.

 By the time you sign, a solo operator is paying $1,800-$3,000 per year for software.
 A 3-person team is looking at $5,400-$9,000.
 For scheduling.